The Ultimate 3D Printing Terminology Glossary

 T

-Thermoplastic: Plastic that becomes pliable or moldable above a specific temperature and solidifies upon cooling.
+Thermoplastic: Plastic material that becomes pliable or moldable above a specific temperature and solidifies upon cooling.
+Thermoplastics are a key type of plastic material used in 3D printing methodologies like Fused Deposition Modeling (FDM).

 Tolerance: The allowable variation in a physical dimension.